mdancho84/mdancho84.github.io/_posts/2022-10-04-ggradar-radar-plots-with-ggplot-in-r.md

 Before we dive into `ggradar`, I want to take a moment to thank the data scientist and developer of ggradar, [Ricardo Bion](https://github.com/ricardo-bion).
 Thank you for making this great R package!

-# Business Use Case For Radar Plots (RFM & Customer Segments)?
+# Why Use Radar Plots For Business?

 In business, we need a way to visually compare multiple things like customer segments (or customer avatars).
 Here's why...

-## **Business Use Case: RFM Analysis, Customer Segments & Customer Avatars.**
+## RFM Analysis, Customer Segments & Customer Avatars.

-One of the things I do when analyzing customers is to compare them by different measures (like frequency of purchases, monetary value purchased in past year, time since last purchase).
+One of the things I do when analyzing customers is to compare them by different measures like frequency of purchases, monetary value purchased in past year, time since last purchase.

-* It's called [**RFM Analysis**](https://www.investopedia.com/terms/r/rfm-recency-frequency-monetary-value.asp) (or Recency-Frequency-Monetary Analysis), when we group customers by spending habits such as how many days since last transaction, how many times they have transacted, and the total amount the customer has spent.
+* It's called **RFM Analysis** (or [Recency-Frequency-Monetary Analysis](https://www.investopedia.com/terms/r/rfm-recency-frequency-monetary-value.asp)), when we group customers by spending habits such as how many days since last transaction, how many times they have transacted, and the total amount the customer has spent.
-* **A big mistake** many business analysts make is not including customer features like Age and for a weight-loss company how much the customer weighs.
+* **A big mistake** many business analysts (and data scientists) make is not including customer features like Age and for a weight-loss company how much the customer weighs.
 This helps us further create **Customer Segments**.
-* If done properly, we can develop **Customer Avatars**, that describe the unique groups within our data.
+* If done properly, we can develop **Customer Avatars**, that describe the unique groups within our data (i.e. the unique customer segments).
+Then we can develop marketing that speaks to those Customer Avatars.
+And by targeting them, we can increase sales.

-## **Why do I bring up RFM Analysis, Customer Segments, and Customer Avatars?**
+## Why do I bring up RFM Analysis, Customer Segments, and Customer Avatars?

 Well, it's the perfect thing for a **radar chart.**

+### Example.
+Weight-Loss Supplement Company

 Here's an example of how a business can use a radar plot for RFM Analysis.
 This hypothetical company **sells weight loss supplements**.
 What can you see from the radar plot?